Alois Riehl

-Alois Adolf Riehl (/de/; 27 April 1844 – 21 November 1924) was an Austrian neo-Kantian philosopher.
-He was born in Bozen (Bolzano) in the Austrian Empire (now in Italy).
+Alois Adolf Riehl (/de-AT/; 27 April 1844 – 21 November 1924) was an Austrian philosopher.
+He was a proponent of anti-psychologism and critical perceptual realism.
+Riehl's early thought was shaped by the Austrian Herbartian realist context, but he later developed his own realist version of neo-Kantianism.

+Biography

+Alois (also Aloys) Riehl was born in Bozen (Bolzano) in the Austrian Empire (now in Italy).
 He was the brother of the Austrian engineer and building contractor Josef Riehl.

-Biography

-Riehl studied at Vienna, Munich, Innsbruck and Graz.
-He earned his PhD from Innsbruck in 1868.
-He habilitated at Graz at 1870.
+He studied at the University of Vienna, the Ludwig-Maximilians-Universität München, the University of Innsbruck, and the University of Graz.
+At the University of Vienna, he attended classes taught by Robert von Zimmermann.
+He earned his PhD from the University of Innsbruck in 1868.
+He habilitated at the University of Graz in 1870.

-He worked as a full professor of philosophy at Graz from 1878, then at Freiburg (from 1882 as a replacement for Wilhelm Windelband), Kiel and Halle, and finally at Berlin, where he commissioned Mies van der Rohe to design his house in Neubabelsberg.
+He worked as a full professor of philosophy at the University of Graz from 1878, then at the University of Freiburg (from 1882 as a replacement for Wilhelm Windelband), Kiel University and the University of Halle, and finally at the Friedrich Wilhelm University of Berlin, where he commissioned Mies van der Rohe to design his house in Neubabelsberg.

 For Riehl, philosophy was not the teaching of Weltanschauung, but principally a criticism of perception.
 He was the doctoral advisor of Paul Hensel and Oswald Spengler.
+He was also the habilitation advisor of Heinrich Rickert.
+Heinrich Scholz studied philosophy at Berlin under Riehl, who remained an important influence on his early thought.

-Riehl died in Neubabelsberg, near Potsdam, and was buried in the Alter Friedhof in Klein-Glienicke.
+Riehl died in Neubabelsberg, near Potsdam, and was buried in the Alter Friedhof in Klein Glienicke.

-His wife Sofie, was the aunt of Frieda Gross, the wife of the Austrian medical doctor, scientist and revolutionary, Otto Gross.
+His wife Sofie, was the aunt of Frieda Gross, the wife of the psychoanalyst and revolutionary Otto Gross.